GenericMappingTools/gmt/doc/rst/source/surface.rst

 **-D**\ *breakline*\
     Use xyz data in the <breakline> file as a 'soft breakline'.
-A 'soft breakline' is a line whose vertices will be used to fill the grid nodes that the fell in without any interpolation.
+A 'soft breakline' is a line whose vertices will be used to constrain the nearest grid nodes without any further interpolation.
 A coastline or a lake shore are good examples of 'soft breaklines'.
 Multi-segments files are accepted.

 .. _-L: